 Similar to the number of ships sailing in the United States, there are major differences between MSC and Carnival when it comes to departure ports.
 Make no doubt, Carnival is a U.S.-focused line.
 MSC is much more global in nature.

-In fact, MSC sails from only three U.S. ports — Miami, Port Canaveral, and New York.
-Galveston will be added in 2025.
+In fact, MSC sails from only four U.S. ports — Miami, Port Canaveral, Galveston, and Seattle.
 Carnival sails from countless ports, including the same ones as MSC plus spots like Seattle, Los Angeles, New Orleans, Tampa, Baltimore, and more.

-If you don’t live in Florida and New York and want to be able to drive to a port instead of fly, then Carnival will be your best bet.
+If you don’t live in Florida or Texas and want to be able to drive to a port instead of fly, then Carnival will be your best bet.

 Types of Passengers Onboard